 The Willis decision outraged baseball officials.
 More than a hint of what was in store for the players was embodied in the remarks of PCL president McCarthy.
 Despite the court’s ruling, the accused players “stand indicted and convicted in the eyes of the Coast League baseball public.
 If the law cannot punish them, it remains to baseball to do its share … and keep them from participating in the professional ranks,” he declared.21 The action demanded by McCarthy was not long in coming.
 On January 12, 1921, the National Association of Professional Baseball Leagues, then the governing body of minor leagues baseball, formally expelled Babe Borton, Harl Maggert, Bill Rumler, and Gene Dale from Organized Baseball.22 This ruling provided an instructive precedent for Commissioner Kenesaw Mountain Landis in dealing with the soon-to-be-acquitted Black Sox.

 Although banned from officially recognized baseball, the 32-year-old Dale still wanted to pitch.
 In 1921, he hooked on with the Cape Giradeau Capahas, a venerable semi-pro nine.
 Pitching mostly on Sundays, he drew rave reviews in the local press.
-At mid-season, the Southeast Missourian praised “the steadiness of Dale [whose work] convinces Cape Giradeau fans that he can be relied upon always but particularly in the pinches.”23 But before the season was out, Dale briefly reemerged in Organized Baseball.
-On August 13, 1921, he pitched four innings of relief for the Newark Bears in a game against International League rival Buffalo.
-Dale did not figure in the decision and disappeared from the Newark roster as mysteriously as he had arrived on it.
-Presumably, Newark was pressured to drop Dale after word of his performance reached league officials.24
+At mid-season, the Southeast Missourian praised “the steadiness of Dale [whose work] convinces Cape Giradeau fans that he can be relied upon always but particularly in the pinches.”23 On August 13, 1921, a hurler named Dale pitched four innings of relief for the Newark Bears in a game against International League rival Buffalo, but this Dale was a collegian.24

 That winter, “Jean Dale, widely popular hurler of the Capahas” was the guest of honor at a banquet sponsored by the Cape Giradeau Chamber of Commerce, telling admiring fans that the local club would have “first claim on me for 1922.”25 From there, the life trail of Gene Dale grows fainter.
 Long a bachelor, Dale married an Iowa woman with the unusual first name Glen (maiden name unknown) sometime in 1929.
 The 1930 US Census lists Gene and Glen Dale living in Chicago, with Gene working as a building laborer.
 By 1935, he was back in St. Louis living with his parents, the fate of his marriage unclear.26 Dale lived quietly in his hometown, with his parents and brother Lawrence and working as a plater for Steel Products Company of St Louis.